-If you are applying for the TASFA, download the application on our Financial Aid page.
+If you are applying for the TASFA, please click on the following link for more information: College for All Texans.

 When submitting your FAFSA, make sure to include TSC School Code: 030646.
 By entering our school code, you will ensure that we receive your Financial Aid application.